• Skip to primary navigation

 Close up of the piping tip position for the third layer of royal icing petals on a flower sugar cookie.

-And that’s it!
-You’ve done it!
-I love the ruffled look of this flower but we still have one last thing to add.
+And that’s it – you’ve piped your first 3D royal icing flower!
+I love the ruffled look of this design, but we still have one final detail to add.

 Close up of a decorated royal icing flower cookie showing the three layers of pink petals and a green leaf.